Ab initio quantum dynamics as a scalable solution to the exoplanet opacity challenge: A case study of CO$_2$ in hydrogen atmosphere: Discussion Conclusion

 The complete \textsl{ab initio} computation of pressure broadening coefficients has been undertaken, mostly with atomic colliders \citep{Thibault:2000aa,2022JChPh.156j4303G,2021JQSRT.27207807S} but also molecules \citep{Thibault:2011bb,Wiesenfeld:2013aa}.
 All these \textit{ab initio} calculations only require physical inputs for the experimental geometry of the target and projectile molecules and their experimental rotational constants, possibly from ground and vibrational excited states.
-No attempts have been made to explicitly include vibrational motions.
+The actual dynamics of vibration (i.e., the full wave-function of a ro-vibrator) has not been included in the dynamics as the vibration plays more of a spectator role, as underlined by the very small cross-section that allows for vibrations to be excited or quenched \citep{Wiesenfeld:2022aa}.